Components of a Contract Operation

 Metadata

-The metadata construct is a particular field that contains all the information that is not useful to be store as part of the contract state history.
+The metadata construct is a particular field that contains all the information that is not useful to be stored as part of the contract state history.
 It has a maximum size of 64 KiB and can be used, for example, to host temporary data from a complex contract validation procedure by the AluVm engine.

 Valencies